 “If a lonely person buys a movie to watch alone or a product to use privately, he or she chooses the minority endorsement,” Wang says.
 “But if a lonely person buys something to use publicly, he or she chooses the majority endorsement.
 Loners know they belong to the minority.
 When the consumption is public, they know they’re being judged by others so they switch to the product endorsed by the majority.”

 Wang also took a closer look at what exactly triggers lonely consumers to buy impulsively.
 She found that the answer depends on whether a person is socially or emotionally lonely and which type of relationships is the most essential to different consumer segments.

-“It was believed that when people get lonely, they all get impulsive,” Wang says.
-“In our research, we showed that people only get impulsive when they are socially lonely AND when the social aspect is the most important to them.
-But if the social aspect is not as important to them and they don’t need 2,000 people on their social media, they don’t have impulsive behaviors even when they are socially lonely.
+“It was believed that when people get lonely, they get impulsive,” Wang says.
+“In our research, we showed that people only get impulsive when they are socially lonely and when the social aspect is the most important to them.
+But if the social aspect is not as important to them and they don’t need 2,000 people on their social media, they don’t have impulsive behaviors, even when they are socially lonely.
 Same for the emotionally lonely.”

 Her study used five experiments with more than 1,000 participants to measure peoples’ levels of compulsivity and what causes it.
 In one experiment, test subjects received $10 and were told they could buy any number of office products available for sale.
 Another experiment offered participants Hershey’s Kisses to test their impulsiveness.

-“Not all loneliness leads to impulsive behavior,” Wang says.
-“It depends on which type of relationship is essential to that segment of society and which type of loneliness they experience.”
+“Not all loneliness leads to impulsive behavior, it depends on which type of relationship is essential to that segment of society and which type of loneliness they experience.”